VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 *"As a user, I want to sign in using Google account"*, etc.

-Epics are handy when you aren't sure how exactly you're going to implement the feature.
+Epics are handy if you aren't sure how exactly to implement the feature.
 You know that you need *"Sign in"* feature, but you don't know all the details.
-You discuss features with your team.
+Discuss features with your team.
-During the discussion, you realize that *"Sign in"* requires:
+During the discussion, you will realize that *"Sign in"* requires:
 *"Password complexity validation"*, *"Sign in via Google"*, "Forget password".
 So you create a new user story for each discovered piece of functionality.